ZcashFoundation/reddsa/src/frost_redpallas/README.md

 let min_signers = 3;
 let (shares, pubkeys) = frost::keys::keygen_with_dealer(max_signers, min_signers, &mut rng)?;

-// Verifies the secret shares from the dealer and store them in a HashMap.
+// Verifies the secret shares from the dealer and stores them in a HashMap.
-// In practice, the KeyPackages must be sent to its respective participants
+// In practice, each KeyPackage must be sent to its respective participant
 // through a confidential and authenticated channel. let key_packages: HashMap<_, _> = shares
     .into_iter()